Pronunciation of 'Cotoneaster'

 English (United States)

-A genus of flowering plants in the rose family, Rosaceae, often used in landscaping for their attractive berries and foliage.
+A genus of flowering plants in the rose family, Rosaceae, often used as ornamental shrubs.

 Latin